-This position will support ILO's leadership and technical expertise on youth employment, through a focus on technical products, research and advice to ILO constituents, with a strong focus on the role and impact of the pandemic on young people.
+This position will support ILO's leadership and technical expertise on youth employment in the international arena, through a focus on youth participation and meaningful engagement.
 This work contributes directly to Outcome 3 of the Programme and Budget for 2022-23.